GOD TOLD US NOT TO EAT - FOOD

 What about Sushi - Raw fish?

-Rabbis believe it is acceptable under the law because the blood in scripture is specifically related to the blood of animals and birds.
-“Moreover, ye shall eat no manner of blood, whether it be of fowl or of beast, in any of your dwellings” (Lev.
+Rabbis believe it is acceptable under the Law because the blood mentioned in Scripture is specifically related to the blood of animals and birds: “Moreover, ye shall eat no manner of blood, whether it be of fowl or of beast, in any of your dwellings” (Lev.
 7:26).

 Rashi - foremost Torah commentator - says on this verse: